Configure Azure AD role settings in Privileged Identity Management

 All assignments that have a specified end date can be renewed by Global admins and Privileged role admins.
 Also, users can initiate self-service requests to extend or renew role assignments.

-Privileged Identity Management provides optional enforcement of Azure Multi-Factor Authentication for two distinct scenarios.
+Privileged Identity Management provides enforcement of Azure AD Multi-Factor Authentication on activation and on active assignment.

-To require multi-factor authentication before activation, check the Require Multi-Factor Authentication on activation box in the Assignment tab of Edit role setting.
+To require multifactor authentication when creating an active role assignment, select the Require Azure Multi-Factor Authentication on active assignment option in the Assignment tab of Edit role setting.

 Activation maximum duration